jaimefoobar/fieldJournal/learning/talking.md

-# Lines
+# Talking

-A list of lines to use depending on subject.
+How to talk to women

 ## Table of Contents